-- 6.1 The idea of the creation of RTLM was implemented on 8 April 1993 with the signing of the statutes by Ferdinand Nahimana, Jean-Bosco Barayagwiza, Félicien Kabuga, André Ntagerura, Georges Rutaganda, Joseph Nzirorera, Simon Bikindi and others.
-Ferdinand Nahimana became a shareholder of RTLMs.a. - 6.2 A comité d'initiative was set up and some of its members, including notably Félicien Kabuga, the chairman, Ferdinand Nahimana and Jean-Bosco Barayagwiza, acted as officials of RTLM.
-RTLM broadcast throughout Rwanda from 8 July 1993 until late July 1994.
-Hassan Ngeze welcomed the creation of the RTLM in Kangura, describing it as the birth of a partner in the fight for Hutu unification. - 6.3 On 30 September 1993, an agreement to establish and operate a radio station was signed by the Government of Rwanda and Radio Télévision libre des Mille Collines (RTLM).
-Article 5(2) of the agreement stipulated notably that RTLM agreed not to broadcast programs that would incite hatred, violence or any form of division. - In 1993, at an RTLM fund raising meeting organized by the MRND, Félicien Kabuga publicly defined the RTLM's purpose as the defence of "Hutu Power".
-He made these remarks in the presence of Ferdinand Nahimana, Jean-Bosco Barayagwiza, Hassan Ngeze, Froduald Karamira, Justin Magenzi, Mathieu Ngirumpatse and the journalists Kantano Habimana, Valérie Bemeriki, Noël Hitimana, Gaspard Gahigi and others. - 6.5 RTLM received logistical support from Radio Rwanda, and also from President Habyarimana, as the station was connected to the power generators at the President's Office, thus enabling it to continue to operate in the event of power failure.
+- 6.1 The idea of creation of RTLM was conceived on, or about 13 July 1992 and implemented on 8 April 1993 with the signing of the statutes by Jean-Bosco Barayagwiza, Félicien Kabuga, Ferdinand Nahimana, André Ntagerura, Georges Rutaganda, Joseph Nzirorera, Simon Bikindi and others. - 6.2 A comité d'initiative was set up and some of its members, including notably Félicien Kabuga, the chairman, Ferdinand Nahimana and Jean-Bosco Barayagwiza, continued to act as officials of RTLM.
+RTLM broadcasted throughout Rwanda from 8 July 1993 until late July 1994.
+Hassan Ngeze welcomed the formation of RTLM in Kangura, describing it as the birth of a partner in the fight for Hutu unification. - 6.3 Thereafter, on 30 September 1993, an agreement to establish and operate a radio station was signed by the Government of Rwanda and Radio Télévision des Mille Collines (RTLM).
+Article 5(2) of the agreement stipulated notably that

+RTLM agreed not to broadcast programs that would incite to hatred, violence or any form of division.
+In addition, RTLM agreed to abide by the provisions of the national and international instruments government telecommunications.

+- 6.4 In 1993, at an RTLM fundraising meeting organized by the MRND, Félicien Kabuga publicly defined the RTLM's purpose as the defence of 'Hutu Power'.
+He made these remarks in the presence of Jean-Bosco Barayagwiza, Ferdinand Nahimana, Hassan Ngeze, Froduald Karamira, Justin Magenzi, Mathieu Ngirumpatse and the reporters Kantano Habimana, Valérie Bemeriki, Noël Hitimana, Gaspard Gahigi and others. - 6.5 RTLM received logistical support from Radio Rwanda, and also from President Habyarimana, as the station was connected to the power generators at the President's Office, thus enabling it to continue operation in case of power failure.

-Content and Impact of RTLM Broadcasts:
+Content and Impact of RTLM's Broadcasts